Sepehr-Aghdasi/Angular-Signals/README.md

 ```

 ## model()
 Before Angular V17, we used the [(ngModel)] directive for two-way binding.
 It offered a convenient way to connect input elements to the properties.
-However [(ngModel)] had limitations such as Performance Overhead: Extensive use of [(ngModel)] could impact performance due to change detection overhead.
+However [(ngModel)] had limitations such as Performance Overhead: Extensive use of [(ngModel)] could impact performance due to change-detection overhead.

 **New Approach with Model Signals:** Angular V17 introduces model signals, providing a more flexible approach to two-way binding.